bmoniey/teensy_baby8/README.md

 The design used 2 of the boards each driving 4 LEDS and reading 4 Buttons.
 The PCF8574 library is an adaptation of https://github.com/xreef/PCF8574_library

-## 4. MIDI - This sequencer sends MIDI via serial.
+## 4. MIDI - This sequencer sends MIDI via serial port on Teensy 3.2
-	Uses midi commands send via serial to a program like Ableton Live.
+	Uses MIDI commands sent via serial to a program like Ableton Live.
-	Serial is used to be compatible with older synthesizers.
+	Needs a USB to MIDI adpatper.

 ## 5. OLED Display SSD1306 128 x 64
 * Used to provide menu interface to make changes to the behaviour of the sequencer
 * Set BPM (beats per minute)
 * Select MIDI channel
-* turn On/Fff tracks
+* Turn On/Off tracks
+* Select Octave
+* Set Note Velocity
+* Select mode of operation for buttons

 ## 6. Encoder KY-40 (Amazon)
 * Uses incremental encoder with push-button to navigate menu